Multi-Task Federated Learning for Personalised Deep Neural Networks in Edge Computing: Experiments

 \textit{CIFAR10:} $(32 \times 32)$ pixel RGB images of objects from 10 classes.
 The `CNN' network used on this dataset had one $(3 \times 3)$ convolutional (conv) layer with 32 filters followed by BN, ReLU and $(2 \times 2)$ max pooling; a second $(3 \times 3)$ conv ReLU layer with 64 filters, BN, ReLU and $(2 \times 2)$ max pooling; a 512 neuron ReLU FC layer; and a softmax output layer. \\

-Experiments were run with different numbers of workers $W$, worker participation rates $C$ and optimisation strategies, on non-IID workers.
-To produce non-IID worker data, we take the popular approach from \cite{FedAvgPaper}: order the training and testing data by label, split each into $2W$ shards, and assign each worker two shards at random.
-Using the same assignment indexes for the testing data means that the classes in each worker's training set are the same as those in their test set.
+Experiments were run with different numbers of clients $W$, client participation rates $C$ and optimisation strategies, on non-IID clients.
+To produce non-IID client data, we take the popular approach from \cite{FedAvgPaper}: order the training and testing data by label, split each into $2W$ shards, and assign each client two shards at random.
+Using the same assignment indexes for the testing data means that the classes in each client's training set are the same as those in their test set.
 This splitting produces a strongly non-IID distribution across clients.
 All results are an average over 5 trials with different random seeds.